-These easy to make iced rich tea biscuits are a great after school or rainy day activity for little ones, especially if they are a unicorn lover.
+These easy to make iced unicorn biscuits are a great after school or rainy day activity for little ones, especially if they are a unicorn lover.
 They will love making pretty colours and patterns on the biscuits and decorating them with sprinkles and the end result is just fabulous - and delicious to eat too!
 Read on to find out how to make easy unicorn biscuits.

 Rainy Day Activity

 On another rainy day this holidays we decided to make these easy no bake unicorn biscuits.
 My eldest absolutely loved making them with me and they were so much fun to make and really easy too because there's no cooking involved!
 We made a little trip to the supermarket to buy food colouring and sprinkles and then made these in the afternoon so it whiled away a couple of hours!
 They are perfect for making with younger children because there's lots of mixing and stirring involved and there's no baking so no need to worry about little fingers getting hurt!
 That said, my 10 year old absolutely loved making these and once I showed her how to do it she made them all!
+They would be great as part of the party food at a unicorn party too.

 The beauty of these biscuits is that you can pick up everything you need really easily, and it's quite likely that you will have most of it in your store cupboard.
 You will need...